 The model homes are open seven days a week from 10:00 am to 6:00 pm.
 You can drop by any time during these hours or schedule an appointment with a sales agent on the website.

 How many models does Reed’s Crossing offer?

-We currently have 11 models that you can tour, but each builder offers a variety of elevations and floor plans from which to choose.
+There are nine models available to tour, and each builder offers a variety of elevations and floor plans to choose from.

 Will there be any more models built?

 With the introduction of new home plans in recently launched Phase 3, there will be new model homes opening in June 2022.